France 1940: The first great clash of World War II airpower

 About the Author

 Dr James S. Corum is an internationally recognized expert on military airpower and counter-insurgency.
-Recently retired from two decades of teaching at leading Western defense colleges, he has also served as a strategic planner and is a retired US Army lieutenant colonel with intelligence background.
-An award-winning author, historian and consultant, he now lives in Alabama.
+Recently retired from two decades of teaching at leading Western defense colleges, he has also served as a strategic planner and is a retired US Army lieutenant colonel with an intelligence background.
+An award-winning author of 15 books and more than 70 major journal articles and book chapters, he is now an independent historian and consultant, and lives in Alabama.

 Table of Contents